 The tensions between practitioners in these schools have enriched the quality of discussion in the field.
 While we expect some tensions to continue, we are proposing that academic inquiry focus on "enterprising social innovations," by which we mean carrying out innovations that blend methods from the worlds of business and philanthropy to create social value that is sustainable and has the potential for large-scale impact.
 This is where the most exciting elements of practice and early theory development are already converging; the most promising opportunities for society are emerging; and the most intellectually intriguing prospects for academic inquiry lie.
 Focusing on enterprising social innovation will force us to acknowledge the intimate connection between social and economic realities.
-It will challenge the artificial barriers between business and the nonprofit sector.
-And since this framing falls somewhere between the domains of business schools and nonprofit programs, it has the potential to attract and engage a broad range of scholars across diverse disciplines and domains.
+It will challenge the artificial barriers between the domains of business schools and nonprofit programs, it has the potential to attract and engage a broad range of scholars across diverse disciplines and domains.

-2 For a discussion of definitional issues in entrepreneurship, see Stevenson and Jarillo (1990).
+&lt;sup>2 For a discussion of definitional issues in entrepreneurship, see Stevenson and Jarillo (1990).